Peter Lavelle DESTROYS the neo-liberal movement in the US and Europe (VIDEO)

 The election of Donald Trump has shown that millions of people in the US are fed up with the neo-liberal agenda – and now that push back in occurring in Europe.

-Speak to Peter on Skype and suggest a topic for him to cover in his next video by joining the Mug Club: http://theduran.com/the-duran-sponsor-program/
+Speak to Peter on Skype and suggest a topic for him to cover in his next video: http://theduran.com/the-duran-sponsor-program/

 Follow us: https://www.facebook.com/thedurancom